 How to switch NBN providers: make sure you follow this checklist

-If your current internet plan isn’t working for your household then you may be wondering how to switch to a new provider.
+Thinking of switching NBN providers?
+If your current internet plan isn’t up to scratch for your household, then you may be wondering how to change to a new provider.
 Well, fortunately for you, the process of switching NBN providers is rather simple.

 Why do you want to switch?